 Heather Honey is the classic Scottish honey, packed full of flavour and reminiscent of the lilac-coloured hills in August.
 Unique amongst the honeys from these isles, it forms a jelly when liquid and turns into a soft toffee set over time.
 Its orange-amber colour shines through when in the comb and its aroma is delightful.
 Read about the site for these bees and the special extraction required here.

 In spring the bees will head to oilseed rape if they can, but if they are more than a few kilometres away they will seek out spring flowering trees instead.
 In the Spring Woodland Honey much of the nectar will be from sycamore trees with contributions from bird cherry, willows and top fruit.
 This sample of honey is from a site near Newburgh in Fife and there the bees can also forage on apples and pears.
 Can you taste the fruit in this one?
 Read more about this honey here.

 In a damp summer – in special spots where landowners have planted groves of lime trees – an amazing honey may come in to some hives if the stock is strong.
-This Lime Honey crop is easily prevented by dry weather, too much wind or not enough warmth in the two or three weeks that these trees flower.
+At Megginch Castle this honey often comes in mixed with that from clover, another delicious summer honey.
+This Clover and Lime Honey crop needs the right mix of damp soil, not too much wind and enough warmth in the two or three weeks that the lime trees flower.
 Indeed it is often a challenge to decide whether it is worth leaving hives in place or taking them to the hills for a bell heather crop in July.
 So, in perhaps one year in three, I’ll get a couple of supers of this delightful greenish yellow honey.
 The flavour is reminiscent of lime even though the tree quite unrelated to citrus and it often sets to a sloppy soft set.
 Enjoy it while you can!
 The scarce supply always runs out quickly.
 Find out a little more here.

 Gavin the beekeeper